Rest is Best

 Absence Makes the Heart Grow Fonder:

-If you don’t allow your body time to recover from training stress, you will continue to feel worn down and it will take you longer to recover from runs (I began to feel this).
+If you don’t allow your body time to recover from training stress, you will continue to feel worn down, and it will take you longer to recover from runs.
+Rest is best, and you cannot outrun injury.

 Healing Small Aches and Pains:

 Sometimes you have small aches and pains that you don’t realize you have.
-An amount of time off, allows your body to heal.
-Running every other day or every few days doesn’t let your body to heal as quickly.
-By taking time off, your body will use more energy to recover versus recovering from daily runs as well as small aches and pains.
+Rest is best to heal those.
+An amount of time off allows your body to heal.
+Running every other day or every few days doesn’t let your body heal quickly.
+By taking time off and resting, your body will use more energy to recover versus recovering from daily runs as well as small aches and pains.

 Questions for you: